The Unsinkable Molly Brown (film): Plot

 Rescued from the Colorado River as an infant and raised by Seamus Tobin, tomboy Molly Tobin is determined to find a wealthy man to marry.
 She journeys to Leadville, Colorado and is hired as a saloon singer by Christmas Morgan.
 After miner Johnny Brown renovates his cabin, the two wed, and he sells his claim in a silver mine for $300,000.

 The Browns and Seamus move into a Denver mansion, and Molly sets out to improve her social status by trying to ingratiate herself with the city's elite, all of whom snub her and her nouveau riche ways.
 She and Johnny go to Europe, where they are embraced by royalty, and the couple return to Denver with their new friends.
 Molly's plan to introduce them to the people who formerly rejected her is derailed by Johnny's rough-and-tumble friends, whose unexpected and boisterous arrival ruins the gala party Molly is hosting.

 Molly decides to return to Europe, leaving Johnny behind.
-She initially falls for the charms of Prince Louis de Lanière, but eventually decides she prefers to live with Johnny in Leadville.
+She falls for the charms of Prince Louis de Lanière, but eventually decides she prefers to live with Johnny in Leadville.
 For the first time in her life, she realizes that someone else's feelings and priorities need to be considered.
 Setting sail for home aboard the RMS Titanic, she becomes a heroine when the ship sinks and she helps rescue many of her fellow passengers.
 When her deed makes international headlines, Molly is welcomed home by Johnny and the people of Denver.